01 of 06

 Types of English Tea Parties

 Understand the different types of tea events.
 All of them may be casual or more formal, but it is rarely acceptable to host or attend wearing sweatpants or jeans and sneakers.
+Even the most casual tea party requires either a dress or nice slacks and a top you might wear to an office.

 Continue to 3 of 6 below.